POLICY

 Small Business and Economic Development

-Shawn is deeply passionate about supporting local businesses and has day one policies that will make it easier and more affordable to start businesses in the community, including cafes, corner markets, restaurants, and many others.
+Shawn is passionate about supporting local businesses and has day one policies that will make it easier and more affordable to start businesses in the community, including cafes, corner markets, restaurants, and many others.
 Shawn is an expert on zoning and the rules that govern what can be built in our Cities.
 In addition to bringing back the neighborhood market, he is able to connect issues of housing, transportation, and economic development in ways that will ensure Oakland is prosperous and the wealth that we create is equitably shared.

 Cost of Living